Dear reader of ADxS.org, please excuse the disruption.

 • Are you the first to turn up the heating or open the window because it’s too hot or too cold?

-Abnormalities in sensory processing are frequently described in ADHD (Sensory Processing Disorder, SPD, for an abnormal way of processing stimuli; Sensory Modulation Dysfunction, SMD, for an abnormal intensity of perception of stimuli),18 whereby no differences were observed between the subtypes.19 One study reports a correlation of SMD with reduced activity of the parasympathetic nervous system.20
+Abnormalities in sensory processing are frequently described in ADHD (Sensory Processing Disorder, SPD, for an abnormal way of processing stimuli; Sensory Modulation Dysfunction, SMD, for an abnormal intensity of perception of stimuli),19 although no differences were observed between the subtypes.20 One study reports a correlation of SMD with reduced activity of the parasympathetic nervous system.21

-Increased sensitivity/stimulus overload appears to lead to various consequences, some of which are typical of ADHD, while others are not.
-A meta-study found the following effects of sensory overload:21
+Increased sensitivity/stimulus overload appears to lead to various Consequences, some of which are typical of ADHD, while others are not.
+A meta-study found the following effects of sensory overload:22

 • Attention and concentration disorders: